mkoscielniak/SSMScripter/README.md

 	* SSMS 2017 - `c:\Program Files (x86)\Microsoft SQL Server\140\Tools\Binn\ManagementStudio\Extensions\SSMScripter\`
 * Make sure all unpacked files are not blocked by Windows security (if so unblock them in file Properties)
 * Run SSMS
-* Answer "No" in warning dialog about incorrectly loaded "ScriptCommandPackage" and then restart SSMS instance (warning appears only during first run after instalation of 2016/2017 versions)
+* Answer "No" in warning dialog about incorrectly loaded "ScriptCommandPackage" and then restart SSMS instance (warning appears only during first run after instalation in 2016/2017 versions)